jrevolt/io.jrevolt.mvnlauncher/README.md

 io.jrevolt.mvnlauncher
 ======================

 Runs the application directly from Maven repository.
+No giant WARs or "uberjars", no full bundle re-downloads when only single library has been updated.
+Build-time Maven goodies are now supported by runtime.

 Features
 --------